There is a bondage which is worse to bear

 Fade, and participate in Man's decline.

-We are busy working to bring William Wordsworth's "There is a bondage which is worse to bear" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "There is a bondage which is worse to bear" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "There is a bondage which is worse to bear" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.